lunerave/Django_WebProject/README.md

 # Django_instagram
 Develop clone Instagram in Python with Django.
-This project is done for understanding basic functionalities of Django.
+This project is done for understanding basic functionalities of Django and Web develop.
 ## version
 Python : 3.10.11